William Leggett (writer): Life

+And better love his native land.

 Positions

 He is best known as an unflinching advocate of laissez-faire, and a leader of the Loco-Focos faction of city Democrats.
 He insisted:

 Governments have no right to interfere with the pursuits of individuals, as guaranteed by those general laws, by offering encouragements and granting privileges to any particular class of industry, or any select bodies of men, inasmuch as all classes of industry and all men are equally important to the general welfare, and equally entitled to protection.

 Leggett was remarkable among the journalists of his day as an unflinching advocate of freedom of opinion for his political opponents as well as for his own party.
 Bryant wrote a poem to his memory, beginning "The earth may ring from shore to shore."
 Bryant describes Leggett as fond of study, delighting to trace principles to their remotest consequences, and having no fear of public opinion regarding the expression of his own convictions.
 It was the fiery Leggett that urged on Bryant to attack William Leete Stone, Sr., a brother editor, in Broadway.
 Soon afterward he fought a duel at Weehawken with Blake, the treasurer of the old Park Theatre.
 To the surprise of all New York, Leggett selected James Lawson, a peacefully disposed Scottish-American poet, who was slightly lame, as his second; and when asked after the bloodless duel for his reasons, he answered: "Blake's second, Berkeley, was lame, and I did not propose that the d--d Englishman should beat me in anything."

 William Cullen Bryant, in his obituary, wrote: